-The Year 9 Pastoral Team are here to support your child academically, emotionally, and pastorally.
-Do not hesitate to contact your child's Family Group Leader or Mr Adebanwo if you have any concerns about your child's attainment and progress.
+The Year 10 Pastoral Team are always on hand to support the pupils with any difficulties they may face.
+Do not hesitate to contact your child's family group leader or Mr Jones for any concerns about your child's attainment.
+We have a range of intervention strategies in place to ensure that all pupils excel.